-- Hurricane Watches have been issued for the Florida Big Bend and Florida West Coast including the following counties: Gadsden, Liberty, Franklin, Wakulla, Leon, Jefferson, Madison, Taylor, Madison, western Hamilton, Suwannee, western Columbia, Lafayette, Dixie, Gilchrist, western Alachua, Levy, western Marion, Citrus, Hernando, Pasco, Pinellas, coastal Hillsborough, coastal Manatee, and coastal Sarasota. - Tropical Storm Warnings have now been raised for the Lower Florida Keys and Dry Tortugas. - Tropical Storm Watches extend inland into the Florida Peninsula and western Florida Panhandle including: Bay, Calhoun, Gulf, eastern Marion, Sumter, Lake, Seminole, Orange, Osceola, Polk, inland Hillsborough, Hardee, inland Manatee, DeSoto, Charlotte, Lee, coastal Collier, Monroe (Middle Keys). - Storm Surge Watches extend along the entire Florida Gulf Coast from Mainland Monroe to the Franklin/Gulf County-line, including Tampa Bay. - Tropical Storm Helene will be a significant multi-hazardous event, bringing the risk for life-threatening storm surge, dangerous winds, heavy rainfall, and isolated tropical tornadoes to the Florida Gulf Coast. - The large wind field and fast forward approach of this system will not only increase the threat of water above normally dry ground along the coastline, but also the inland extent of storm surge. - Storm surge values of 10-15' above normally dry ground will be possible from the Ochlockonee River through the Nature Coast, with 5-10' possible along to the central Florida Panhandle and north of Tampa Bay. - Even despite Helene's distance from Tampa Bay, the broad wind field will also be able to yield storm surge values of 5-8' during times of onshore flow. - Tropical storm-force winds could arrive as early as Wednesday morning along the Florida Keys, Wednesday afternoon and evening across the southern Florida Peninsula, and Wednesday night along the central Florida Peninsula. - While tropical storm-force winds are not forecast to arrive until the later Thursday morning and early Thursday afternoon hours along the Nature Coast and Florida Big Bend, conditions could begin to deteriorate as early as Thursday morning. - Helene affecting the eastern Florida Panhandle, Florida Big Bend, and West Florida Coast could quickly cause trees and powerlines to become more susceptible to downing from gusty winds, especially given the vulnerability of local vegetation and infrastructure across these regions still recovering from Hurricane Debby. - Localized areal, urban, and small stream flooding impacts are possible for portions of North and West Florida and locations that experience intense rainfall rates will likely experience rapid onset flash flooding (Slight to Moderate Risk for Flash Flooding level 2/3 of 4). - Flood Watches have been raised for the eastern Florida Panhandle, Florida Big Bend, and along the Florida West Coast. - As with any tropical system, isolated tornadoes will be possible even prior to landfall particularly for areas to the east of the center of circulation Thursday (Marginal Risk for Severe Weather level 1 of 5).
+- Hurricane Warnings have been issued for the Florida Big Bend and portions of Nature Coast including the following counties: Gulf, Liberty, Gadsden, Franklin, Wakulla, Leon, Jefferson, Madison, Taylor, Lafayette, Dixie, Levy, coastal Citrus, coastal Hernando, coastal Pasco. - Hurricane Watches have been issued for the portions of the western Suwannee Valley, inland Nature Coast and coastal West-Central Florida including the following counties: Gadsden, Liberty, Franklin, Leon, Wakulla, Jefferson, Taylor, Suwannee, eastern Columbia, Gilchrist, Dixie, Levy, western Marion, Citrus, Hernando, Pasco, Pinellas, Coastal Hillsborough, Coastal Manatee, Coastal Sarasota. - Tropical Storm Warnings remain in effect for the Lower Florida Keys & Dry Tortugas (Monroe County). - Tropical Storm Watches extend inland into the Florida Peninsula and eastern Florida Panhandle including: Bay, Calhoun, Gulf, eastern Marion, Sumter, Lake, Seminole, Orange, Osceola, Polk, inland Hillsborough, inland Manatee, Hardee, DeSoto, inland Sarasota, Charlotte, Lee, Coastal Collier, Mainland Monroe and Middle Keys (Monroe County) - Tropical Storm Helene will be a significant multi-hazardous event, bringing the risk for life-threatening storm surge, dangerous winds, heavy rainfall, and isolated tropical tornadoes to the Florida Gulf Coast. - The large wind field and fast forward approach of this system will not only increase the threat of water above normally dry ground along the coastline, but also the inland extent of storm surge. - Storm surge values of 10-15' above normally dry ground will be possible from the Ochlockonee River through the Nature Coast, with 5-10' possible along to the central Florida Panhandle and north of Tampa Bay. - Even despite Helene's distance from Tampa Bay, the broad wind field will also be able to yield storm surge values of 5-8' during times of onshore flow. - A Storm Surge Warning extends along the entire Florida Big Bend and Gulf Coast from Indian Pass (Franklin/Gulf County-line) southward to Flamingo (Mainland Monroe) and including Tampa Bay and Charlotte Harbor. - Tropical storm-force winds could arrive as early as Wednesday morning along the Florida Keys, Wednesday afternoon and evening across the southern Florida Peninsula, and Wednesday night along the central Florida Peninsula. - While tropical storm-force winds are not forecast to arrive until the later Thursday morning and early Thursday afternoon hours along the Nature Coast and Florida Big Bend, conditions could begin to deteriorate as early as Thursday morning. - Helene affecting the eastern Florida Panhandle, Florida Big Bend, and West Florida Coast could quickly cause trees and powerlines to become more susceptible to downing from gusty winds, especially given the vulnerability of local vegetation and infrastructure across these regions still recovering from Hurricane Debby. - Localized areal, urban, and small stream flooding impacts are possible for portions of North and West Florida and locations that experience intense rainfall rates will likely experience rapid onset flash flooding (Slight to Moderate Risk for Flash Flooding level 2/3 of 4). - Flood Watches have been raised for nearly all North Florida, except the far western Panhandle, along the Nature Coast and the western Peninsula through Collier County. - As with any tropical system, isolated tornadoes will be possible even prior to landfall particularly for areas to the east of the center of circulation later in the day on Wednesday and into Thursday (Marginal to Slight Risk for Severe Weather level 1-2 of 5).

-The next briefing packet will be issued on Tuesday Evening.
+The next briefing packet will be issued on Tuesday Night.
 For the latest information, please visit the National Hurricane Center website.